hhunterzinck/daily-brief/README.md

-# python-package-template
+# Daily Brief
-The repository can be used as a template for Python packages.
+This tool sends a daily breifing email.
+The email can be automated through a cron job.

 ## Installation

 After cloning the repository to your machine, navigate to the directory and run

 ```
+pip install -r requirements.txt
 pip install .
 ```